 - Supervise additional staff members

-- Performing varied duties, according to the general officer’s desires
+- Performing varied duties, according to the General’s desires

 - Other tasks include email management, preparing and reviewing correspondence, assisting with social functions, planning travel, greeting visitors, bartender, secretary, diplomat, caterer, author, map reader, mind reader, promotions, and vehicle support